murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * Set up for model to include.

 *options.model.tcell.infer_synapses* (mandatory) **[true]**
-    * set up  the synapse inference
+    * set up  the synapse inference.

 *options.model.tcell.use_two_point_synapses* (optional) **[false]**
     * Set up the mode of synapse to use, if needed you can use two-point by setting the option as true.